niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 1. Center solar panel on spider bracket and fasten using provided M6 cage nuts
 2. Bolt spider bracket, with solar panel attached, to solar panel mast

-### Solar Panel Rotation

-1. Place the slotted base of the solar panel mast onto the threaded stud pattern on the side of the device that receives more sun
+3. Place the slotted base of the solar panel assembly onto the threaded stud pattern on the side of the device that receives more sun
-2. Adjust solar panel rotation to desired angle
+4. Adjust solar panel rotation to desired angle
-3. Ensure the light is not casting a shadow on the solar panel
+5. Ensure the light is not casting a shadow on the solar panel
-4. Thread washers and 1/4"-20 nuts onto base studs and tighten
+6. Thread washers and 1/4"-20 nuts onto base studs and tighten
-5. Adjust solar panel tilt to desired angle and tighten bolts
+7. Adjust solar panel tilt to desired angle and tighten bolts

-### Connecting the Solar Panel

 ![Derail Solar Panel](assets/solar_control.jpg){: style="height:350px;width:350px"}

+8. Feed wires through cable glands into controller enclosure
-1. Connect the Solar Panel wires to terminals on the board as shown
+9. Connect the Solar Panel wires to terminals on the board as shown
-2. Use a multimeter to test the connections
+10. Use a multimeter to test the connections